Sustainable finance taxonomy

 Governance and oversight

-The Council of Financial Regulators’ (CFR) Climate Working Group oversaw the initial development phase.
+The Council of Financial Regulators’ (CFR) Climate Working Group oversaw the development phase.

-The Taxonomy Technical Expert Group gave direction and feedback.
+A Taxonomy Technical Expert Group provided direction and feedback.

 In consultation with key stakeholders, the government will explore options for: